DataDog/documentation/content/en/observability_pipelines/production_deployment_overview/_index.md

 ### Start with one aggregator

 Most users of Observability Pipelines Worker have complex production environments with many clusters, services, and observability tools.
 A common mistake is to plan multiple Observability Pipelines Worker deployments instead of starting with one.
-It is recommended to start simple by deploying a single Observability Pipelines Worker aggregator and onboarding one service at a time.
+Datadog recommends to start by deploying a single Observability Pipelines Worker aggregator and onboarding one service at a time.
 This allows you to get set up quickly and gain experience operating Observability Pipelines Worker before adopting more complex deployment strategies.

 ### Optimize for agility